British Culture Archive

-The British Culture Archive is a non-profit organisation and platform for British documentary photography based in Manchester.
-Its website, community workshops and exhibitions show 20th-century working class history and popular culture.
+The British Culture Archive is a non-profit organisation and publisher of British documentary photography.
+Its archive, online galleries and exhibitions have a strong emphasis on 20th-century social documentary photography and images of cultural importance.
 In 2021 the organisation set up BCA21 which highlights 21st Century documentary photography.
-It has exhibited in London, Manchester and Berlin.
+BCA has exhibited in London, Manchester and Berlin.
 Its People's Archive offshoot crowdsources images of everyday life in Britain from the 1930s to 2000.